w0kenn/fastfetch/README.md

 ### How to change the PNG logo:

-- Modify this section of the `~/.config/fastfetch/config.jsonc` file respecting the " at the end.
+- Modify this section of the `~/.config/fastfetch/config.jsonc` file keeping the " at the end.

 ![Logo File Name](screenshots/logofilename.png)